RaquelPinho/RaquelPinho/README.md

 # Welcome to Raquel Pinho Git page

-In this webpage I will display the results of the RNAseq data and the Methylation analysis of the intestines of malnourished pigs fed with lyzozyme-rich milk.
+[In this webpage](https://raquelpinho.github.io/RaquelPinho/), I will display the results of the RNAseq data and the Methylation analysis of the intestines of malnourished pigs fed with lyzozyme-rich milk.

 ## RNAseq analysis